National Redress Scheme

 Our response to survivors and victims of Kevin Lynch since 2000 both predates and mirrors the later recommendations of the Royal Commission into Institutional Responses to Child Sexual Abuse.

-A central element of the BGS Scheme is that we require any person coming forward to be independently legally represented, at BGS cost, to ensure that their interests are protected.
+A central element of the BGS Scheme is that we require any person coming forward to be independently legally represented to ensure that their interests are protected.
+BGS contributes to that person’s legal costs in an amount agreed with their lawyers or as assessed pursuant to the relevant court rules.
 This means that they have independent legal advice on their settlement, its terms and its quantum, before it is concluded.

 Brisbane Grammar School accepts that survivors who suffered abuse may not wish to deal direct with the School.
 Therefore, Brisbane Grammar School has set up a Redress Office, managed by an independent Redress Coordinator (a Doctor of Psychology) to coordinate the ongoing counselling support and assistance provided to those who have been abused by Kevin Lynch.